shibinfawaz/Electronic-product-customer-purchase-behavior/README.md

 # Electronic-product-customer-purchase-behavior
-sales analysis and customer purchasing behavior
+sales analysis and customer purchasing behavior using power bi